Where to visit Olympics venues in Japan

 to discuss the two gold and two silver medals she won for Team USA at the 2020 Tokyo Games.

-Team USA made their mark at the Tokyo Aquatics Centre, winning the gold medal and breaking the world record in the Men's 4x100m Medley Relay Final.
+Team USA made their mark at the Tokyo Aquatics Centre, winning the gold medal and breaking the world record in the Men's 4x100 meter Medley Relay Final.
 Meanwhile, American swimmer Katie Ledecky reaffirmed her status as an athlete who is able to compete over short and long distance events.
-Ledecky won 1500m and 800m freestyle golds in Tokyo and silvers in the 400m freestyle and 4x200m freestyle relay.
+Ledecky won 1500m and 800m freestyle golds in Tokyo and silvers in the 400 meter freestyle and 4x200 meter freestyle relay.

 She has now won 10 medals across three Olympic Games.